255BITS/achieve/README.md

 # Achieve
-This API is a framework/persistence agnostic API for defining user-based Achievements.
+A framework/persistence agnostic API for defining user achievements.

 #High Level Overview:
 * Achievements are defined as a list of required flags.